rejniaklab/LinG3D/README.md

         linG3DClone(arguments)  # run the routine (example)

-OPTI0N 2
+OPTI0N 2 (Use the routines)

-Use the routines instead
-        1. Download all R codes data folders to your computer
+        1. Download all R codes and data folders to your computer.

         2. Source each function.
-For example, to source linG3DClone.R saved in your_folder on the desktop type on the console, source("~/Desktop/your_folder/linG3DClone.R")
+For example, to source linG3DClone.R saved in your_folder on the desktop type on the console, source("~/Desktop/your_folder/linG3DClone.R").

         3. Run the function.
-For example, to run linG3DClone.R type on the console, linG3DClone(arguments)
+For example, to run linG3DClone.R type on the console, linG3DClone(arguments).

 Python:
        You can run the .py scripts from the terminal